 Next, you will want to vacuum or sweep your floors.
 Pay extra close attention to the corners and edges to get all of the dirt and hair gone.
 If you don’t, the hairs and dirt will show through on the shine.

 After you have swept the floor you will want to go over the floor with a damp cloth.
 I just use a microfiber cloth that was wet and then rung out.
-I have one that goes on a mop head so I can quickly clean the floors.
+I have one that goes on a mop head so I can quickly clean the floors, it makes life so much easier when cleaning hardwood floors.
 This helps get anything that is spilled or stuck to the hardwood floors.

 Once the hardwood floors are clean and dry you can now add the shine.
 I highly recommend Holloway House Quick Shine.
 Over the last 10 years, I have used it on our hardwood floors and I love it.
 I have tried Bona, Orange Glo, and other products and none come even close to Holloway House.
 I hated the way Orange Glo made my floors look and feel and Bona really didn’t do anything for them.

 The Quick Shine has a squirt top and you can spray a small amount of the Quick Shine out onto the floor and use a mop to spread it around.
+I just use an inexpensive foam mop to spread it around.
 Work your way across the hardwood floors spraying and spreading the Quick Shine as you go.
 When you have finished all of the hardwood floors wait for it to dry before you add another coat.

 You can add as many coats until you get the desired shine.
 The first time I used it years ago I added 5 coats.
 Now I add about 2 coats twice a year.
 Each time you add a coat wait until the previous coat has dried.